 Direct injection, especially with diesel-like "spray-guided" injection systems, enables operation with excess air in a stratified or partially-stratified fuel-air mixture, as a way of reducing the amount of intake throttling.
 Also, with higher-pressure fuel injection systems, the fuel may be added late enough during the compression stroke so as to delay the onset of autoignition, even with higher engine compression ratios or with boosted intake pressure.
 Taken together, an optimized "lean-burn" direct injection gasoline engine may achieve high engine thermal efficiency which approaches that of a diesel engine.
 European gasoline direct-injection engines have implemented stratified-charge lean-burn GDI, although at higher NOx emissions levels than are allowed at under U.S. Federal Tier 2 emissions standards.
 Fuel system improvements, changes in combustion chamber design and repositioning of the injectors have allowed for better air/fuel mixing and combustion efficiency.
 There is currently a shift from wall-guided injection to spray guided injection, which improves injection precision and targeting towards the spark plug, increasing lean combustion stability.
-Combined with advances in NO_x aftertreatment, lean-burn GDI engines may eventually be a possibility in North America.
+Combined with advances in NOx after-treatment, lean-burn GDI engines may eventually be a possibility in North America.

-EPA and NHTSA's current assessment is that the availability of ultra-low sulfur (less than 15 ppm sulfur) gasoline is a key technical requirement for lean-burn GDI engines to meet EPA's Tier 2 NO_x emissions standards, therefore the technology was not applied in within EPA or NHTSA analyses.
+EPA and NHTSA's current assessment is that the availability of ultra-low sulfur (ULS less than 15 ppm sulfur) gasoline is a key technical requirement for lean-burn GDI engines to meet EPA's Tier 2 $NO_x$ emissions standards.
+Since we do not believe that ULS gasoline will be available during the model years applicable to these rules, the technology was not applied in EPA or NHTSA analyses.